 Combine all ingredients into a food processor and pulse until you have a creamy cookie-dough texture.

 Pro tip: As you know, everyone’s moisture scenario is a bit different.
-If the mixture is too crumbly, add a touch more milk.
+If the mixture is too crumbly, add a touch more liquid.
 If the mixture is too wet, add a touch more almond flour.
 Remember, your goal is to achieve a cookie-dough-like texture that can be formed into a roll.

 Scoop the final mixture on to parchment paper, and roll back and forth until you have a 2-inch log.
 If the marzipan is sticking to the paper, it was probably too wet so dust it with a bit of almond flour now to allow you to form a log.